theresaabl/pp-seminars/TESTING.md

 The site got full scores for accessibility, best practices and SEO, except for issues with third party cookies in the contact page.

-## User Story Testing
+## User Story Testing (TO DO)

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Testing user stories is actually quite simple, once you've already got the stories defined on your README.
+ already got the stories defined on your README.

 Most of your project's **features** should already align with the **user stories**, so this should as simple as creating a table with the user story, matching with the re-used screenshot from the respective feature.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)
+User Experience Testing:

+- Usability Testing: Have users (or simulated users) interact with the site and provide feedback.
+Document any issues encountered and the resolutions implemented.
+- Accessibility Testing: Confirm compliance with accessibility standards (e.g., screen reader compatibility, proper alt text for images, keyboard navigation).

 | User Story | Screenshot |
 | --- | --- |